gemma-draper/Electricity-Classification/README.md

 The data used in this is from the United Nations' database.
 - Features consist of indicators for the UN's Sustainable Development Goals initiative by geographical in the year 2019.
 - Targets are the dominant energy source per geographical area.
 - The data for the start of this project consists of 85 geographical areas for which target data was available, and 3 indicators per area.
-Indcators are the percentage population with access to electricity in:
+Indicators are the percentage population with access to electricity in:
    - rural areas.
    - urban areas.
    - all areas.